onnx/onnx-mlir/docs/ConstPropagationPass.md

 and `rhs` at compile time, and emit an ONNXConstantOp.
 To minimize the memory footprint, **this ONNXConstant does not have a DenseElementsAttr**, but refers to an internal buffer where the real data is stored.
-DenseElementsAttrs will be added to only **the final ONNXConstantOps of the whold pass**, not to intermediate generated ONNXConstantOps.
+DenseElementsAttrs will be added to only **the final ONNXConstantOps of the whole pass**, not to intermediate generated ONNXConstantOps.

 Function `CreateAddOfTwoConst` will do the addition at compile time and return